Field Notes About Retreats

 The answer was never on a clipboard.
 Took me years to figure out the same was true of myself.

 I had my first son at nineteen.
 Opened Boston Chicken stores at twenty.
-Ran a Hooters.
+Managed a Hooters.
 Got divorced at twenty-three.
 Had my second son.
 Got a DUI.
 Built a career.
 Got another one a decade later, when things looked more put-together from the outside.
 My sons and I lost each other for a while.
-I was busy building things I could control because I couldn't lead the one thing that mattered.
+I was busy building things I could control because I couldn’t lead the one thing that mattered.

 Fifteen years in SaaS.
 Go-to-market organizations, emerging tech categories.
 I got good at the measurable stuff.
 What I didn’t track was the cost.